 Sec.
 1. (a) An installation permit is required prior to commencement of work for an installation of a new regulated lifting device.
 An alteration permit is required prior to commencement of work for an alteration to an existing regulated lifting device.

-(b) An application for an installation or alteration permit shall be made to the office of the state building commissioner on forms provided by the office.
+(b) An application for an installation or alteration permit shall be made to the office of the state building commissioner on forms provided by the office department on a form and in a manner approved by the department.
 Each application shall contain the following:

-(1) The name, address, e-mail address, and fax number of the elevator contractor that will be installing or altering the regulated lifting device, and if applicable, the license number of the elevator contractor.
+(1) The name, address, e-mail address, and fax license number of the elevator contractor (the applicant) that will be installing or altering the regulated lifting device, and if applicable, the license number of the elevator contractor.
+If the installation is not required to be performed by an elevator contractor, and the applicant is not an elevator contractor, the name, address, and email address of the person performing the installation or alteration.

 (2) The name, address, and e-mail address of the owner of the building in which the new regulated lifting device is being installed or the existing regulated lifting device is being altered.